Banking Checking Accounts

 As you compare the best checking accounts available, you'll need to consider your goals and lifestyle.
 Here's what to look at as you research account options:

-If you plan on keeping a decent-sized balance in your checking account, then an account that waives monthly fees when you meet a minimum balance might be a good fit for you.
+If you plan to keep a sizable balance in your checking account, an account that waives monthly fees when you meet a minimum balance requirement might be good.

 Look for the following: